fedhere/UInotebooks/cluster/whitening.md

     1. What are we doing?

 Dividing every feature (column  of a dataframe) by its standard deviation.
-Thus the new standard deviaion of the feature is 1.
+Thus the new standard deviaion of the feature (of every column of your dataframe) is 1.

 |**obs|feat1|feat2|feat3| ... |featn**|
 |-----|-----|-----|-----|-----|-----|